aMOPel/godot-xchange-scene/README.md

 |free()|0.090902|0.098739|
 |remove_scene(FREE)|0.098556|0.099513|

-Theses measurements aren't exactly statistically significant but it gives a good idea of the overhead added by this interface, especially when using sync.
+Theses measurements aren't exactly statistically significant but they give a good idea of the overhead added by this plugin, especially when using sync.
+Note that the overhead is more or less independent of sync when removing scenes.

 ## TODO